greg-raven/grus/_posts/2009-04-17-epa-and-greenhouse-gases.md

 categories:
 - Letters
 tags:
-- Assemblyman Anthony Adams
+- Anthony Adams
 - Barack Hussein Obama
 - Federal government
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 I write to express my about the endangerment finding for greenhouse gas (GHG) emissions that EPA plans to issue later this month as part of its response to Massachusetts v.
 EPA.
 The endangerment finding will set the stage for an economic train wreck and a constitutional crisis.